Supporting Our Students Financially

 The generosity of donors over many years has made it possible for Acadia Divinity College to offer significant scholarships and bursaries to students.
 Our financial assistance program ensures that every eligible student receives support every year, whether that be through an ADC Entrance Scholarship or an ADC bursary, or through ADC tuition reduction for seniors or approved ministry partners.

 In our goal of assisting all students financially, any student who is not in receipt of an ADC Entrance Scholarship or tuition reduction (seniors or students who are full-time staff with official ministry partners) can apply for an ADC bursary.
-Whether full-time or part-time, students can apply for a bursary each term by completing an application at:
+Whether full-time or part-time, students can apply for a bursary each term by completing the online application.

 Cora Gray and Madeline Sampson Bursary (AUBA)